Christopher Haskins

-Christopher Robin Haskins, Baron Haskins (born 30 May 1937, Dublin) is an Irish businessman, life peer, and former member of the British Labour Party.
+Christopher Robin Haskins, Baron Haskins (born 30 May 1937 in Dublin) is an Irish businessman, life peer, and former member of the British Labour Party.

 Early life

 The son of a Protestant farmer, he attended St Columba's College, Dublin, and Trinity College, Dublin, where was known as a student radical and member of the Campaign for Nuclear Disarmament.
 Graduating with an honours degree in modern history, he contemplated becoming a journalist but later joined De La Rue.

 Career

 Haskins proposed to marry Gilda Horsley, whose father consented upon condition that Haskins joined the family business, Northern Dairies, based in Yorkshire, England.
 Haskins agreed and joined the company in 1962.
-Haskins foresaw the huge demand for good quality prepared meals, and turned the company into Northern Foods, whose brands include Ski yoghurt and Bowyers sausages, while Marks and Spencer are the company's largest customer for ready meals.
+Haskins foresaw the huge demand for good quality prepared meals, and turned the company into Northern Foods, whose brands include Ski yoghurt and Bowyers sausages, while Marks & Spencer are the company's largest customer for ready meals.
 Haskins became a director in 1967, deputy chairman in 1974, and was chairman from 1980 to 2002.